 Car owners should also look at the other benefits offered by car warranty companies.
 Most offer 24-hour roadside assistance, towing, trip interruption, and help with car rentals.
 These benefits can be valuable during car emergencies in addition to the benefit of warranty coverage.

-Car owners purchasing warranties should be sure to understand all the terms of the limited warranty or vehicle protection agreement, including the fine print.
+Car owners purchasing warranties should understand all the terms of the limited warranty or vehicle protection agreement, including the fine print.
 Car owners should note that their warranty coverage can be voided for failure to keep up with regular vehicle service maintenance among other reasons.
 Routine maintenance includes oil changes.
 You can find your car's recommended maintenance schedule by looking at your owner's manual.